Takashi Sakai: Career in China

 In 1928, Sakai was stationed in Jinan, Shandong Province, China with the IJA 12th Infantry Regiment during the Jinan Incident and is believed by some Chinese historians to be responsible for the murder of Kuomintang army emissaries during negotiations on May 4, 1928.
-He was transferred to the Tientsin Garrison from 1929 to 1932.
+He was transferred to the Tianjin Garrison from 1929 to 1932.
 In 1932, Sakai was promoted to colonel and was assigned to the 5th Section military intelligence of the 2nd Bureau of the Imperial Japanese Army General Staff from 1932 to 1934.

 As Chief of Staff of the Japanese China Garrison Army from 1934 to 1935, Sakai orchestrated a series of armed conflicts, which resulted in an armistice with the Chinese government which resulted in the He–Umezu Agreement which effectively gave Japan control of Hebei Province.
 He became commander of the IJA 23rd Infantry Regiment in 1936.
 Sakai was promoted to major general in 1937 and was appointed commander of the IJA 28th Infantry Brigade.
 He became a lieutenant general in 1939, and was assigned to the Coordination Bureau, Asia Development Group, Mengjiang Board from 1939 to 1940.
 He was also assigned to the Mongolia Garrison Army at this time.

 Recalled to Japan in 1940, Sakai was briefly appointed commander of the Imperial Guards Depot Division.